17 Must-Visit Mountain Bike Destinations in the US

 Off-season riding.
 When it’s too cold for the rest of the country, head down to Sedona.
 Sedona is probably the best known mountain bike town in Arizona… for good reason.

 The options for free camping have dwindled lately, due to overcrowding, abuse and lack of LNT.
 Road 525 is the closest to town, and still has some options but they are limited.
 Make sure it stays open by sticking to one of the established parking/camping spots and practicing Leave No Trace principles!
+There are also a couple nice campgrounds in town if you want to be right in the action.

 Pros | Cons |